 - Have a valid teaching or special service provider license (school counselor or school psychologist license).

-- Have completed two years of experience working with students in a school setting.
+- Have completed two years of experience as a licensed teacher or special service provider.

 Applicants can combine this degree with: